tensorpack/tensorpack/examples/FasterRCNN/README.md

 |R-101   |512             |(800, 1333)|280k    |40.1/34.4      |70h on 8 P100s|
 |R-101   |512             |(800, 1333)|360k    |40.8/35.1      |63h on 8 V100s|

-The two 360k models have identical configurations with `R50-C4-2x` configuration in
+The two R-50 360k models have the same configuration __and mAP__
+as the `R50-C4-2x` entries in
 [Detectron Model Zoo](https://github.com/facebookresearch/Detectron/blob/master/MODEL_ZOO.md#end-to-end-faster--mask-r-cnn-baselines).
-They get the __same performance__ with the official models, and are about 14% slower than the official implementation, probably due to the lack of specialized ops (e.g. AffineChannel, ROIAlign) in TensorFlow.
+So far this seems to be the only open source re-implementation that can reproduce mAP in Detectron.

 ## Notes